billyjp1/DocumentationProject/firstMission.markdown

 </p>
 If you ever need to remember what objectives you need to complete you can press the escape key to pause the game and view them, from this menu you may also save the game, change options, or restart/exit the mission.

-# Frequently Asked Questions
-#### Q: Why does my screen get really small when launching the game?
-- The game launches in a fixed resolution so will be to small for most modern day monitors, however this is fixed once you're actually in game assuming you have selected the correct resolution in the options menu.

-#### Q: Why do I keep getting killed?
-- You're basically dead to 1 shot in game, so you should take it slow and make sure that you keep moving your teams so that they are in advantageous positions.
-This is not a game you can speed through and it pays to make smart decisions on when to fight.

-#### Q: How should I stop my team members from getting killed?
-- By making use of the quick save and quick load keys (F5 and F7) you can save before making choices that may cost you your units.
-It should be noted to be careful because quick saving at the wrong time may mean the only way to save a unit is restart the entire mission.

-#### Q: I beat the last mission, is there any more?
-- There are 2 DLCs for the game which can be purchased aswell as the multiplayer mode.
-There are also free mods for the game that greatly expand the game such as Heroes Unleashed.

-# Support
-For additional help consult the game manual located [here](https://cdn.cloudflare.steamstatic.com/steam/apps/15300/manuals/manual_english.pdf?t=1447351361).

-# Licensing
-© 2001 Red Storm Entertainment, Inc. Red Storm and Red Storm Entertainment are trademarks of Red Storm Entertainment, Inc. Red Storm Entertainment, Inc. is a Ubi Soft Entertainment company.
-All Rights Reserved.
-Tom Clancy's Ghost Recon is a trademark of Rubicon, Inc. under license to Ubisoft Entertainment.